pallosp/conic_research_sympy/docs/api.md

 Checks if a line lies on a conic.

-Takes an optional callback that simplifies the elements of the containment matrix before it gets compared to zero.
-Returns `None` if undecidable.
+Takes an optional `simplifier` callback that simplifies the elements of the containment matrix before it gets compared to zero.
+Returns `None` if the result is undecidable.

 *Formula*:
 [research/conic_line_containment.py](../src/research/conic_line_containment.py)